flaxandteal/flaxandteal-website/content/services.md

 We offer a range of service agreements to maintain, secure and upgrade software over its lifetime, rapidly incorporating security improvements and critical fixes from third-party components on your behalf.

+### G-Cloud Approved Supplier

+Flax &amp; Teal are on the G-Cloud 12 framework, allowing us to deliver our services as a Crown Commercial Service supplier.
+Our position as a G-Cloud 12 supplier allows public sector organizations to benefit from our cloud support services and expertise.

+Being on the G-Cloud 12 portal allows organisations across the UK public sector including central government, local government, health, education, emergency services, and not-for-profit organisations reach us and our services.

 ## Training &amp; Consultancy

 ### Data | Python | Kubernetes